rackerlabs/rackspace-how-to/content/cloud-dns/creating-dns-records-with-cloud-dns.md

 product_url: cloud-dns
 ---

-It is easy to create DNS records for your domain by using the [Cloud Control Panel](https://mycloud.rackspace.com).
+You can easily create DNS records for your domain by using the [Cloud Control Panel](https://mycloud.rackspace.com).
 In this article, we look at creating a DNS zone for your domain and adding basic A, MX, and CNAME records by using the Cloud Control Panel.
 We also demonstrate deleting records